ashwin2401/ga-learner-dsmp-repo/Make-Sense-of-Census/README.md

 ### Approach taken to solve the problem
-Took lot of effort to decode it i gone through from many repositories finaally able to crack.
+Took lot of effort to decode it i gone through from many repositories finally able to crack.